Are you interested in getting your hands on one of these popular massage guns, but at the same time shocked by their high price tags?

-In this comparative review, I am going to take a close look and compare one of the most expensive percussion massage guns on the market with a much cheaper DIY-solution.
+In this comparative review, I am going to take a close look and compare a massage gun from one of the most expensive brands named Therabody with a much cheaper DIY-solution using a jigsaw.

 By the end of this review, I am confident that you will be better informed and hopefully able to choose the best option for you.

 As you may or may not know, there are a few companies doing these jigsaw massage adaptors and their pricing varies a bit.

 I am going to focus on the adaptors from the company Mobility Bit.

 - The product comparison (the Theragun vs Jigsaw part)

 At no additional cost to you, I may earn a commission if you click through a link on this page and make a purchase.

 - Slick ergonomic design and easy to bring with you

 - Highly customizable and easy to do self-massage